Comparison of thermodynamic behaviors of two regular-AdS black holes: Conclusion

+The thermodynamic behaviors of the regular HAdS BH and BAdS BH have been revealed in this analysis.
+By investigating the $P-\upsilon$ critical phase transition and cooling-heating phase transition, we found that the phase transition of the HAdS BH and BAdS BH is similar to that of the vdW system in the extended phase space.
+For the $P-\upsilon$ critical phase transition, the universal constant $\varepsilon_{H}$ of the HAdS BH is more significant than that of the vdW system, and the universal constant of the BAdS BH is small than that of the vdW system.
+Taking the RN-AdS BH as the standard, the phase transition direction of two regular BHs is opposite, and the phase transition of the BAdS BH tends to be more the van der Waals (vdW) phase transition.

-We can easily find the ratio of the Bardeen-AdS black hole is lower than that of the Hayward-AdS black hole, but they are both higher than those of singular black holes.
-For the ratio between the minimum inversion temperature and the critical temperature, this ratio depends on the spacetime structure of the black hole.
-Especially, the regular black hole exists only in the case of a repulsive de-Sitter core at the origin, and the large ratio for the regular-AdS black hole may be due to the repulsive de-Sitter core near the origin of the regular black hole.
+We investigated the cooling-heating phase transition of the HAdS BH and compared it with the BAdS BH.
+The inversion curves of the HAdS BH are always higher than that of the BAdS BH under the same pressure and magnetic charge.
+The result shows that the HAdS BH needs a higher temperature to produce cooling-heating phase transition at the same pressure.
+The ratio between the minimum inversion temperature and the critical temperature of these regular BHs is calculated.
+It is found that the ratio of the BAdS BH is lower than the HAdS BH.
+However, they are both higher than those of singular BHs for this ratio, which depends on the space-time structure of BH.
+The regular BH exists only in the case of a repulsive de-Sitter core at the origin, and the large ratio for the regular-AdS BH may be due to the repulsive de-Sitter core near the origin of the regular BH.